brianknab/brianknab.github.io/_posts/2018-04-26-simple-linear-regression-ii.md

 ---

-Code below; generates 20 100-data-point samples from the same conditional distribution, and plot quadratic-loss-minimizers for each.
+Code below: generate 20 100-data-point samples from the same conditional distribution, and plot quadratic-loss-minimizers for each.

 {% highlight r %}